 Middle School Summer Challenge courses and activities are designed to expand on students' current knowledge and challenge them to explore further topics that interest them.
-All of our courses are taught by WashU affiliated instructors, which includes faculty, graduate students, staff, post docs and adjuncts.
+All of our activities are led by WashU affiliates including faculty, graduate students, staff, post docs, and adjuncts.
 Courses include lectures, readings, interactive activities, and discussions.
-Students will be provided all course materials and supplies for the program.
+Students will be provided all materials and supplies for the program.

-Each course will focus on a specific set of skills.
+Each course focuses on a specific set of skills.
 A student can come back every summer throughout middle school and experience new curriculum and build on their previous summer.
-Students do not have to begin the program as 5th graders; they can start the program at any point in their middle school years.
+Students do not have to begin the program as 5th graders; they can participate in the program at any point in their middle school years.
 Because we have students that return every summer, courses and activities are updated each year to create new experiences for all students.

 Discovering Creativity Course

 Students will learn the tools and techniques to develop their artistic voice.
 Through various games, exercises and writing prompts, students will build self confidence, develop creativity, and gain valuable skills in public speaking and writing.
 View 2023 syllabus here.

 Students will research, analyze, and discover the vast connections between the fields of science, technology, engineering and math.
 Students will apply their new knowledge and develop communication, critical thinking and strategy skills as they work together to come up with solutions to a series of various challenges.
 No specific math or science experience is required.
 View 2023 syllabus here.